avue7/FirstYear/README.md

 <img src="Readme_screenshots/sleeping.png" width="400" />
 <br/>

 If the user decides not to use the timer, then he/she must manually add the sleeping event in order to log the "hours slept" correctly; the user must specify date and time of start and date of time of ending of sleep.
-This can be done by pressing the FAB button on the lower right corner that will open a modal.
+This can be done by pressing the FAB button on the lower right corner that will open the following modal:

 <img src="Readme_screenshots/manually_add_sleep.png" width="400" />
 <br/>